HISTORY OF GIFFORD YOUTH ACHIEVEMENT CENTER

 - The average daily attendance at GYAC for programs and activities is over 200 students and adults.

-GYAC is a 24,000 square foot facility equipped with classrooms, computer labs, a library operated by the County, and an in-door gym.
+GYAC was a 24,000 square foot facility equipped with classrooms, computer labs, a library operated by the County, and an in-door gym but has recently been going through a 14,000 SF expansion.
+The new expansion will include eight multi-use classrooms including a computer lab, two administrative offices and an outdoor patio.

 GIFFORD YOUTH ACHIEVEMENT CENTER--